 Wycliffe College is a Christian academic community within the larger University of Toronto.
 We do not expect applicants to the Residence to be Christians themselves; residents represent a variety of ethnic and religious backgrounds.
 In order to provide a quiet setting suitable for studying, we have developed a set of Residence regulations.
-Wycliffe Residence accepts only graduate and second entry (after full undergraduate degree) students engaged in full-time study.
-Potential residents should become familiar with Residence Regulations and be prepared to honour them.
+Wycliffe Residence prioritizes graduate and second entry (after full undergraduate degree) students engaged in full-time study, but other students are welome to apply.

-The residence is overseen by the Residence Don, the Business Director and the College Chaplain The Residence Don handles administrative issues related to admissions to residency, resident concerns, and oversees general residence life including mediation of conflict between residents.
-The College Chaplain oversees disciplinary matters.
+The residence is overseen by the Residence Don.
+The Residence Don handles administrative issues related to admissions to residency, resident concerns, and oversees general residence life including mediation of conflict between residents.
+The College administration oversees disciplinary matters.
 A female and a male Floor Don assists the Residence Don.
 The Floor Dons serve primarily as a source of information for residents; they are not intended to be counselors, nor can they execute repairs on the building itself.
 They will assist in directing residents to the appropriate channels for the various issues/needs that arise.
-The Floor Dons also act as Refectarians, overseeing meal times and acting as student liaisons for issues related to the food service and the Refectory.
-Concerns related to the Refectory should firstly be directed to the Refectarians.

 There are also a number of Wycliffe College Student Council positions related to residence life.